Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

+We obtain the final results by training the model five times with random initialization and training-validation split while using the same canonical test set, reporting the highest test accuracy obtained both with a fully-labeled (PN) and a PU validation set.
+Statistical significance was established with an unpaired $t$-test comparing the performance of PUUPL and the best performer amongst all other methods.

-\textbf{Evaluation:} The best configuration found by Hyperband was trained ten times with different random initializations and training/validation splits and evaluated on the test set to produce the final results.
-We reported both the highest test accuracy obtained and the test accuracy when a PU validation set was used, resulting in a total of 18 experiments.
-We compared \emph{PUUPL} against VPU~\cite{vpu} and Self-PU~\cite{selfpu} using the same network architecture and data splits.
-We consider the former as it does not require a known prior $\pi$, and the latter as the state-of-the-art self-training method for PUL.
-We additionally compare against a naive, uncertainty-unaware, pseudo-labeling baseline ``+PL`` that used the raw sigmoid outputs as a ranking measure for pseudo-labeling, while still assigning soft pseudo-labels.
+We compare PUUPL against VPU~\cite{vpu} and Self-PU~\cite{selfpu} using the same network architecture and data splits.
+We consider the former as it does not require a known prior $\pi$ and can use a PU validation set, and the latter as the state-of-the-art self-training method for PUL even though it requires a positive-negative (PN) labeled validation set.
+We additionally compare against a naive, uncertainty-unaware, pseudo-labeling baseline ``+PL'' that used the sigmoid outputs directly as a ranking measure for pseudo-labeling instead of the epistemic uncertainty, while still assigning soft pseudo-labels.